DanisBrkic/Convertify/README.md

 # Convertify
-Fast and easy online image converter
+Fast and easy online image, video and audio converter